Virginia Indigent Defense Commission: Virginia Indigent Defense Commission (2004–present)

 In March 2021, Virginia banned capital punishment and VIDC announced that the capital defense offices located in Vienna, Norfolk, Roanoke, and Richmond would close.

-In October 2021, VIDC opened an office in Chesterfield.

 In September 2022, Maria Jankowski was promoted from Deputy Executive Director of VIDC to Executive Director after David Johnson retired.
 Timothy Coyne, the former Chief Public Defender for the Winchester and Front Royal offices, was named to replace Jankowski as Deputy Executive Director of the commission.

+In 2023, it was revealed that some of the offices were struggling with workload, with 30% fewer lawyers than expected and each one handling up to 200 cases.
+As of November 2023, VIDC had 28 offices that were staffed to cover approximately 72% of the court-appointed caseload.